KaliedaRik/Scrawl-canvas/docs/reference/sc-positioning.md

 ```

 ## Positioning by reference
-A foundational tenet of the SC positioning system is that any artefact (and thus entity) can position itself on the Cell by referencing any other artefact.
+A foundational tenet of the SC positioning system is that any artefact can position itself on the Cell by referencing any other artefact.

-In essence, this means that instead of using its own `currentStart` values when calculating the value of its rotation-reflection point, our entity will instead use the referenced artefact's `currentStart` values.
+In essence, this means that instead of using its own `currentStart` values when calculating the value of its rotation-reflection point, our artefact will instead use the referenced artefact's `currentStart` values.
 SC manages this through a system of locks, alongside a (bespoke, and rudimentary) signals system.

-### The `lockTo` entity attribute
+### The `lockTo` artefact attribute
 The `lockTo` attribute is an Array containing two String values.
-Each value indicates how the entity wants to calculate its position along the Cell's `x` and `y` axes - `['x-axis-string', 'y-axis-string']`.
-The default value is `['start', 'start']`, indicating that the entity wishes both parts of its start coordinate to use absolute or relative positioning as described above.
+Each value indicates how the artefact wants to calculate its position along the Cell's `x` and `y` axes - `['x-axis-string', 'y-axis-string']`.
+The default value is `['start', 'start']`, indicating that the artefact wishes both parts of its start coordinate to use absolute or relative positioning as described above.

 Like the other coordinate-like attributes, `lockTo` comes with a set of pseudo-attributes - `lockXTo`, `lockYTo` - which users can use to set the individual elements of the attribute.